ss3sim/ss3sim/inst/ms/ss3sim-ms.md

-the `.csv` files contain performance metrics, such as the maximum gradient, whether the covariance matrix was successfully calculated, and the number of parameters estimated at or near the bounds, which can be used in combination to gauge model convergence.
+the `.csv` files contain performance metrics, such as the maximum gradient, whether the covariance matrix was successfully calculated, and the number of parameters stuck on a bound, which in combination can be used to gauge model performance and convergence.
-These results are organized into "long" data format, with columns for scenario and iteration, facilitating quick analysis and plotting using common `R` packages such as ggplot2 [@wickham2009].
+These results are organized into "long" data format, with columns for scenario and iteration, facilitating quick analysis and plotting using common `R` packages such as `ggplot2` [@wickham2009].

 For our example simulation,
-the relative error in spawning stock biomass (SSB) over time is, as expected, smaller when the true value of $M$ is specified rather than estimated (Figure 2, top panels E0 vs. E1).
+the relative error in spawning stock biomass over time is, as expected, smaller when the true value of $M$ is specified rather than estimated (Figure 2, top panels E0 vs. E1).
-Furthermore, lower precision in the research survey index of abundance results in greater relative error in SSB in recent years (Figure 2, top panels D0 vs. D1), and greater relative error of terminal-year depletion and F, but not SSB at maximum sustainable yield, or $M$ (Figure 2, lower panels).
+Furthermore, lower precision in the research survey index of abundance results in greater relative error in spawning stock biomass in recent years (Figure 2, top panels D0 vs. D1), and greater relative error of terminal-year depletion and fishing mortality, but not spawning stock biomass at maximum sustainable yield, or $M$ (Figure 2, lower panels).

 # How ss3sim complements other simulation software

-The general purpose of `ss3sim` is to explore the behaviour and performance of alternative sampling scenarios and EM configurations across alternative states of nature as specified by the OM.
+The general purpose of `ss3sim` is to explore model behaviour and performance across combinations of EM configurations and alternative states of nature specified by the OM.
-In particular, `ss3sim` provides a suite of functions for dynamically creating structural differences in OMs and EMs.
+In particular, `ss3sim` provides a suite of functions for dynamically creating structural differences in both OMs and EMs.
 This expedites testing the properties of alternative stock-assessment model configurations, whether the differences are between OMs and EMs [@johnson2013],